 1988—Accepting the GOP nomination, George H.[H.]W. Bush solemnly vows, “Read my lips: no new taxes!”

-1960—Kindly old Ike tells the CIA to assassinate Congolese Prime Minister Patrice Lumumba.
+1960—Kindly old Ike OKs a CIA plot to assassinate Patrice Lumumba, Prime Minister of Congo.

 1959—Sailors aboard the U.S.S.
 Wasp bring a severe fire under control, barely averting the need to flood the ship’s nuclear weapons storage space.